 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
 Click the Show icon (to display the entered password.
-Service name The name of the PPPoE authentication server. МТИ The maximum size of units transmitted by the interface.
+Service name The name of the PPPoE authentication server.
+MTU The maximum size of units transmitted by the interface.

-Parameter Description Encryption protocol No encryption: MPPE encryption is not applied.
-MPPE 40 128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
-MPPE 40 bit: MPPE encryption with a 40-bit key is applied.
-MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
+Parameter Description Encryption protocol Select a method of MPPE encryption.
+No encryption: MPPE encryption is not applied. • MPPE 40 128 bit: MPPE encryption with a 40-bit or 128-bit key is applied. • MPPE 40 bit : MPPE encryption with a 40-bit key is applied. • MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
 MPPE encryption can be applied only if the MS-CHAP, MS-CHAPv2, or AUTO value is selected from the Authentication protocol drop-down list.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.
-Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
-If the switch is moved to the right, the LCP interval and LCP fails fields are available.
-Specify the required values.
+Keep Alive If the switch is moved to the right, the router sends echo requests in order to check the connection state.
+After several consecutive unanswered requests the router restarts the PPP connection.
+If needed, change the interval (in seconds) between requests and the number of unanswered requests in the LCP interval and LCP failures fields correspondingly or leave the default values.
 Static IP address Fill in the field if you want to use a static IP address to access the Internet.
-PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.
+PPP debug Move the switch to the right if you want to log all data on this PPP connection debugging.
+Upon that the Debugging messages value should be selected from the Level drop-down list on the System / Log page (see the Log section, page 256).